 earth-sheltered homes: lot size and adjacent structures

 The second issue concerns set-backs in a conventional development.
-A clear understanding of set-back limitations may be critical to some earth-sheletered designs.
+A clear understanding of set-back limitations may be critical to some earth-sheltered designs.
 It may be necessary to extend portions of a sub-surface structure beyond existing set-backs since arranging spaces around a courtyard is likely to take more area than a conventional rectangular house.
 A redefinition of zoning ordinances may be required in a case such as this.

 It is important to note that these issues only arise when earth-sheltered housing is used on smaller lots in existing developments.
-New developments which include only earth-shletered housing can be designed at fairly high densities without encountering the problems of scale and set-backs mentioned here.
+New developments which include only earth-sheltered housing can be designed at fairly high densities without encountering the problems of scale and set-backs mentioned here.

 Related category• EARTH-SHELTERED BUILDINGS

 Source: Earth Sheltered Housing Design, University of Minnesota